Trixarian/NetherSX2-patch/README.md

 The rest comes prepackaged for your convenience

 ## Using these scripts
-1. Run patch-apk.bat to patch your self-provided copy of the AetherSX2 4248 apk or to download a copy for you
+1. Run patch-apk.bat (selecting Run Anyway when prompted) to patch your self-provided copy of the AetherSX2 4248 apk or to download a copy for you
 2. Allow it to finish patching, building and signing your copy of NetherSX2
 3. This will produce two copies of NetherSX2:
    - 15210-v1.8-4248-noads.apk - Comes with the Original GameDB